Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/README.md

-## Dartmouth Data Analytics Core, RNA-seq workshop, July 2020
+## RNA-seq data analysis workshop, July 2020

 This workshop will be delivered on July 8th-9th 2020 by the Data Analytics Core (DAC) of the [Center for Quantitative Biology at Dartmouth](https://sites.dartmouth.edu/cqb/).